bbauska/Coursera-Bootstrap/readme.md

 This is like the Collapse plugin that we saw in Bootstrap.

-Although, of course, the Coursera page actually doesn\'t use Bootstrap.
+Although, of course, the Coursera page actually doesn&apos;t use Bootstrap.

-We\'ll move to the next exercise where we will see how we construct the Accordion for showing our corporate leadership information.
+We&apos;ll move to the next exercise where we will see how we construct the Accordion for showing our corporate leadership information.

 <h4>Exercise (Video): Accordion</h4>